Saint Patrick

 catholic.org/saints

-Saint Paul, the Apostle Paul, was also a missionary to the part of the Roman world surrounding the eastern Mediterranean sea.
-Paul identified himself as a “slave of Jesus Christ” (Romans 1:1) .
+Saint Paul, the Apostle Paul, was also a missionary to the part of the Roman world surrounding the eastern Mediterranean Sea.
+Paul identified himself as a “slave of Jesus Christ” (Romans 1:1).

-Much of the new Testament contains Paul’s writings, including the letter written to the early Christians in Rome.
-Today Christians read, share, and memorize these verses which so aptly express the foundation of our faith- God’s unchanging love.
+Much of the New Testament contains Paul’s writings, including the letter written to the early Christians in Rome.
+Today, Christians read, share, and memorize these verses, which so aptly express the foundation of our faith—God’s unchanging love.

 exploring the HEART of faith, hope, and love

-In this review of a personal memoir, I tell you about how an Irish family faced and coped with significant health challenges.
+In this review of a personal memoir, I tell you how an Irish family faced and coped with significant health challenges.

 I Found My Tribe-a book review